mteodor/mainflux/provision/README.md

 # Provision service

-Provision service provides an HTTP API to interact with Mainflux.
+Provision service provides an HTTP API to interact with [Mainflux](https://github.com/mainflux/mainflux).
 Provision service is used to setup initial applications configuration i.e. things, channels, connections and certificates that will be required for the specific use case.
-For example lets say you are using a Mainflux and connecting gateways to it.
-Gateways need an easy way to configure itself for communication with Mainflux (receiving and sending controls and data) and for that you will use bootstrap service but before gateway connects to the bootstrap service configuration needs to be created (things, channels, connections, bootstrap configuration and certificates if mtls is being used).
-Provision service should provide an easy way of provisioning your gateways.
-On a gateway there can be many services running and you may require more than one thing and channel to establish all the required means of representing a gateway in your application.
-You may need to create any number of things and channels for your purposes, let's say that you are using services [Agent](https://github.com/mainflux/agent) and [Export](https://github.com/mainflux/export) on a gateway, if you enabled mtls each service will need a thing and certificate for access to Mainflux and you will need two channels for `Agent` (`data` and `control`) and for `Export` you could use as many as you find suitable, this kind of setup we can call `provision layout`.
+For example lets say you are connecting gateways to [Mainflux](https://github.com/mainflux/mainflux).
+Gateways need an easy way to configure itself for communication with [Mainflux](https://github.com/mainflux/mainflux) (receiving and sending controls and data).
+To get the authentication parameters gateway will send a request to [Bootstrap](../bootstrap/README.md) service.
+To get connection parameters gateway will provide `<external_id>` and `<external_key>` in request from [Bootstrap](../bootstrap/README.md).
+To make a request to [Bootstrap](../bootstrap/README.md) service you can use [Agent](https://github.com/mainflux/agent) service on a gateway.
+To create bootstrap configuration you can use [Bootstrap](../bootstrap/README.md) or `Provision` service.
+[Mainflux UI](https://github.com/mainflux/ui) uses [Bootstrap](../bootstrap/README.md) service for creating gateway configurations.  `Provision` service should provide an easy way of provisioning your gateways i.e creating bootstrap configuration and as many things and channels that your setup requires.
+Also you may use provision service to create certificates for each thing.
+Each service running on gateway may require more than one thing and channel for communication.
+Let's say that you are using services [Agent](https://github.com/mainflux/agent) and [Export](https://github.com/mainflux/export) on a gateway, if you enabled mtls each service will need a thing and certificate for access to [Mainflux](https://github.com/mainflux/mainflux) and you will need two channels for `Agent` (`data` and `control`) and one for `Export` or you could use as many as you find suitable, this kind of setup we can call `provision layout`.
-Provision service provides a way of specifying this `provision layout` and creating a setup according to it on a `/mapping` endpoint.
+Provision service provides a way of specifying this `provision layout` and creating a setup according to that layout by serving requests on `/mapping` endpoint.
 Provision layout is configured in [config.toml](configs/config.toml)

 ## Configuration